 Many times vendors state that you are responsible for the items both in and out of the contract.
 If you rent equipment, you are responsible that the equipment reminds intact.
 This section will also state what things you may be responsible for that are not in the contract.

 You may be required by your venue to obtain special permits for the AV equipment you are using.
 One example includes a permit from the Fire Department that states your event meets the legal guidelines for safety.
 Another cost could be taxes costs per state.
 If you are conducting an event in a different state, you will want to learn about different event taxes.
 You will need to factor these additional costs and time when planning your event.

-Force Majeure, arbitration and governing laws are sections in an AV Agreement that can be broken down further by a lawyer.
+Force Majeure, arbitration, and governing laws are sections in an AV Agreement that can be broken down further by a lawyer.
 Below they are outlined in simple detail:

 The easiest way to cover your butt is to review this section with an attorney.
 They will help you think of the possible scenarios your event could encounter and also provide clarity into the areas that are excusable.

-As a whole, this section states that you agree in waving a court trial and instead going to an arbitrator and working out your disagreement there.
+As a whole, this section states that you agree in waving a court trial and instead of going to an arbitrator and working out your disagreement there.